cmu-humanists/cmu-humanists.github.io/index.md

 search_omit: true
 ---

-Our next speaker event: **On March 16th, at 5pm, Prof. Derrick Gray will be speaking about Structure, Justice and Exploitation.** Check back here for our Zoom link.
+Our next speaker event: **On March 16th, at 5pm in Doherty Hall A302, Prof. Derrick Gray will be speaking about Structure, Justice and Exploitation.** Check back here for our Zoom link.

 **Discussion meetings in Wean Hall 5302 on Wednesday at 4:30pm.**
 To hear about the topics of our weekly meetings,